apache/james-project/src/adr/0042-james-cli-based-on-webadmin.md

   * http client: ***Feign library***.
 We used it as an http client in other parts of James so we continue to use it.

   * CLI: ***Picocli library***.
-Picocli is a one-file command line parsing framework writed by Java that allows we to create command line applications with almost no code.
-It allows mixing Options with positional Parameters (Eg: don't have to follow order Options then Parameters), [automatic type conversion](https://picocli.info/#_strongly_typed_everything) of command line arguments to the type of the annotated field, provide Automatic Help and better Subcommand Support, easily handle Exceptions.
+Picocli is a one-file command line parsing framework written in Java that allows us to create command line applications with almost no code.
+It allows mixing Options with positional Parameters (Eg: no need to the follow order Options then Parameters), [automatic type conversion](https://picocli.info/#_strongly_typed_everything) of command line arguments to the type of the annotated field, provide Automatic Help and better Subcommand Support, easily handle Exceptions.

 * How will we limit breaking changes this new CLI will cause?